• Skip to main content

 Creating a successful website and business is about more than just throwing together a beautiful website and leaning back to watch the sales roll in.
 You will need to do some legwork, understand the basics of how to run a business, and make an effort to get traffic to your website—especially if it’s your full time gig—but the payoff can be totally worth it.

 This is where having a blog can be really powerful.
 Blog posts are a way of engaging with your audience, helping them solve their problems, and building a loyal following.
 People buy from those they like and identify with and blogs go a long way in building that connection.
 If you are a photographer for example, you could share tutorials and other resources to help beginner photographers.
-You could even create courses to generate additional revenue.
+You could even create online courses to generate additional revenue.
 Even creating one blog post a month consistently gives you an advantage over other artists only selling on a managed platform.

 You can also assign categories and tags to your blog posts to make them more user-friendly.
 (Tags are optional, but you shouldn’t definitely use categories.)
 This is great for search engines too.
 Let’s say you are a painter.
 You could create categories to group posts by medium such as “oil”, “acrylic”, “chalk pastel”, “watercolor”, etc. and use tags to denote skill level—beginner, intermediate, advanced.